 Now the property is for sale for the first time in nearly 50 years, awaiting new dreams and revitalizing energy.

 The main house is a charming old farm house with stone chimneys, tin roof and a wide front porch under old maple trees.
 The home retains much of its pre-civil war ambiance with two fireplaces and the original plaster, mantels, doors and woodwork.
 A more recent large living room addition could be converted into a delightful main floor master suite.
 Although perfectly livable as is, the house will really shine with some deft remodeling.

-With the bunk house, dining hall, dependencies and a detached garage with a small apartment, the 32.8-acre property has numerous possibilities and opportunities.
-An adjoining 47-acre lot ($449,000) is available with the purchase of the main house property.
+With the bunk house, dining hall, dependencies and a detached garage with a small apartment, the 47-acre property has numerous possibilities and opportunities.
 Currently used for hay and cattle, the property is obviously suited for horses as well.
 With its great location, the property is ideal for a vineyard on the upper meadows and a tasting room in the old bunkhouse.
 Other possibilities include studio space for artists, a small retreat center or simply a fun property for relaxing and enjoying the country life.

 This property is being sold in ‘AS IS’ condition.

 The property is located about 1.5 miles south of Sperryville, recently selected as the best small town in Virginia.
 Sperryville features restaurants, a coffee shop/wine bar, a whiskey distillery, two breweries, a yoga studio and gym, art galleries and a nine-hole golf course.
 There is also an entrance to the Shenandoah National Park in Sperryville and the mountains surrounding the village are laced with great hiking trails for exercise and exploring.